 For chimpanzee, there is a varying difference in the sensitivity of the ACs between the genes.
 For most X-linked genes, the difference is limited except for GAGE4 where the human AC has many fold higher coverage than the species specific.
 There is a negligible difference between female and male.
 The Y-linked genes show a higher coverage on the species-specific AC in general.
 The Y-linked genes show the highest individual-pair relative difference as well (Table 2).
 The fact that the sensitivity of the artificial chromosome is bigger for the Y chromosome, suggests that the Y chromosomes might be more divergent between species than the X is.
 Very limited copy numbers on the Y chromosome show that the method is not too sensitive.
 The small copy numbers for females in species-specific:AMELY and human AC:PRY might be because these two genes have homologs on the X chromosome; AMELX AND PRX. ??It should be noted, that in human, many of these genes show presence in females as well.??

-Table 2: The mean individual-pair relative difference is calculated by taking one individual at a time, taking the relative difference of species-specific and human AC coverage.
+Table 2: The mean individual-pair relative difference is calculated by taking one individual at a time, taking the difference of species-specific and human AC coverage.
 Then taking the mean of a group (combination of species, sex and chromosome).
 This statistic gives an impression on how much the species-specific artificial chromosome performs better than the human AC, pairing one individuals gene at a time.